Eimaen/JustAsPlanned/README.md

 [![Discord](https://img.shields.io/discord/1070816148838420561?label=discord&logo=discord&logoColor=fff)](https://discord.gg/jz7XnfDE7j)

 ----

-## Installation
+## Big warning!
-**Warning:** As the app contains byte arrays, Defender *sometimes* deletes built binaries.
-Please exclude the binaries in Windows Defender settings. **You shouldn't trust me.
+Somehow the software is since today treated as `Trojan:Win32/Wacatac.B!ml` by Windows Defender.
+Now with any release I publish will come a VirusTotal link.
+Again, **you shouldn't trust me.
 If you don't, build an app yourself.**

-### Downloading prebuilt binaries
-1. Go to the [Releases](https://github.com/Eimaen/JustAsPlanned/releases) page and download latest version.
-2. Open it (Steam has to be running too).

-### DIY guide
-1. Clone the repository.
-2. Open it with Visual Studio.
-3. Build the project and run.

 ## Usage
-1. Get the `.exe` binary (compile the code or download from [releases](https://github.com/Eimaen/JustAsPlanned/releases))
+1. Get the `.exe` binary (build the code or download from [releases](https://github.com/Eimaen/JustAsPlanned/releases))
 2. If you have a steam version of the game, steam client should be running.
 3. Run the app.
 4. If you don't have a steam copy of the game, start Muse Dash when required.